-SignVideo interpreting service
+SignVideo interpreting service for BSL users

-If you’re a British Sign Language (BSL) user, the SignVideo service will give you access to an online interpreter.
+The SignVideo service gives British Sign Language (BSL) users free access to an online interpreter.
 It’s a simple, fast and secure way to contact us.

-You’ll need the following to use SignVideo BSL Live:
+You’ll need the following to use SignVideo:

 - A PC or Mac with a webcam.
-You can also use the service on tablets and mobile devices
+You can also use the service on tablets and mobile devices with webcams

-- Bandwidth of at least 256 kbp/s upload and download (we recommend 384kbp/s).
+- Bandwidth of at least 256 kbp/s upload and download (we recommend 384kbp/s)